Determining fault in a chain-reaction car accident can be difficult, especially one involving a number of vehicles and drivers.

 Evidence Used to Determine Liability

 A number of pieces of evidence are taken into consideration when determining who is at fault for an accident or the share of the negligence of each negligent driver.
-These include eyewitness statements, police report, the extent of physical damage caused by the accident, and other evidence from the accident scene.
+These include eyewitness statements, police reports, the extent of physical damage caused by the accident, and other evidence from the accident scene.

 Seeking Compensation for Personal Injury – Houston Chain Reaction Truck Accident Lawyer